 In 1572, a group of Spanish sailors that was fleeing South America was pushed by the South Equatorial Current into the Galapagos Islands.
 Having no navigational charts with them, the sailors referred to these newly found lands as the Islas Encantadas (Bewitched Islands) because they seemed to appear and disappear before their eyes in the fog and mist.
-In fact, some seventeenth-century Spaniards who witnessed the same phenomenon claimed that the Galapagos were, in truth, mere shadows and had no physical form at all.
+In fact, some 17th-century Spaniards who witnessed the same phenomenon claimed that the Galapagos were, in truth, mere shadows and had no physical form at all.

 Ever since that time, it seems, people have been drawn to this unique place, from pirates to whalers, scientists to eco-tourists.
-For the past fourteen years, in fact, the archipelago has seen more than 150,000 annual visitors.
+For the past 14 years, in fact, the archipelago has seen more than 150,000 annual visitors.
 But starting on February 1, 2012, there will be new regulations regarding the number of days visitors may spend there and the landings they may make.

 Reasons for regulations

-And, with these new rules in place, says the park authority, less fuel will be consumed and less pollution will be emitted by the yachts, boats, and ships working in the islands.
+And, with these new rules in place, says the park authority, less fuel will be consumed and less pollution will be emitted by the yachts, boats and ships working in the islands.

 Antarctica put on ice